 Tax reforms enacted by the legislature cut taxes by close to $2.7 billion in FY 2015-16.

+In 2017, North Carolina families and small businesses will be saving another $720 million annually on their personal income taxes.
 That is compared to just $166 million in sales tax base expansion.